dwfletch71/RetroManager/README.md

-# WElcome to Retro Manager
+# Welcome to Retro Manager
 A PowerShell tribute to Championship Manager series